Company Restructuring: Everything you Need to Know (Updated 2021)

 Company Restructuring is a process where a company that is under financial distress develops and implements a restructuring plan to improve its financial position to allow the business to continue.
 It will usually involve improvements in the business operations and commonly works with some or all of a company’s creditors to vary terms of payments.

-Depending on the seriousness of the company’s situation, a company restructure can be implemented informally, which is behind the scenes, or formally, using one of several legal restructuring processes such as Safe Harbour, Simplified Business Restructure and Voluntary Administration.
+Depending on the seriousness of the company’s situation, a company restructure can be implemented informally, which is behind the scenes, or formally, using one of several legal restructuring processes such as Safe Harbour, Small Business Restructuring and Voluntary Administration.

 - What is Company Restructuring?